University of Cincinnati - Main Campus Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked Cincinnati as #341 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This is an improvement over the previous year, when Cincinnati held the #379 spot on the Best Overall Colleges list.
+College Factual ranked UC as #531 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.

 University of Cincinnati - Main Campus has an acceptance rate of 76%, which makes it somewhat selective.
 Make sure it's not the only school you apply to, even if it's your school of choice.
 Whether you get in or not will largely depend on how you compare to other applicants.